Skip to main content

 Authorization: Bearer YOUR_KEUPERA_API_KEY

-Generate keys from Settings → API Keys in your Keupera dashboard.
+Generate keys from Account → API Keys in your Keupera dashboard.
+Each key:

 Your subscription plan must include Public API access.
 Requests from plans without API entitlement return 403 Forbidden.